mariosgit/mbLog/README.md

 # mbLog - C++ std::iostream style console outputs.

-It does not implement iostream, it yust mimics it's interface.
+It does not implement iostream, it just mimics it's interface.
 So you can write ```LOG <<output <<moreoutput;```, which sometimes is faster to write then all these prints.

 ## Install

 Clone this repo to your libraries or lib folder.
+Or add it to .gitmodules ```git submodule add ADR lib/mbLog```.

 ## Use